 Because 80% is the major percentage of the diet, we need to be careful about the choices that we make for a healthy and happy bunny at home.
 Your rabbit should be given access to an unlimited amount of hay to graze on throughout the day.

 In the wild, since they are able to graze on the natural supply of grass freely, pet rabbits should also be given a lot of hay to chew on.
-In fact, rabbits should eat hay about their body size daily.
+In fact, rabbits should eat best hay for rabbits about their body size daily.
 I will also give tips at the beginning in case your bunnies refuse to eat hay so that it becomes easier for you to maintain their diet.

 Tricks to Use if Your Pet Refuses to Eat Hay